subsquid-labs/eliza/packages/plugin-sqd/README.md

 -   `SQD_ERC20_CONTRACT_ADDRESS`: Filter transfers for specific token contract

 #### Uniswap Provider Variables

+> Note: If none of these variables are set, the provider execution will be skipped.

 -   `SQD_UNISWAP_START_BLOCK`: Starting block number for swap queries
 -   `SQD_UNISWAP_END_BLOCK`: Ending block number for swap queries